BrianSeong99/EasyZK/README.md

 # EasyZK
 My learning notes for Zero Knowledge Proof.

-The folder structure is inspired by: https://github.com/ventali/awesome-zk
+For every blog that I write, I will include it in this README page with a short description.
+If there's anything wrong, please raise an Issue and I will follow up there!

 # ZKP Projects